FernandoBasso/devhowto/docs/shell/tar.md

 ---
-title: tar command line examples
+title: $ tar Command Line Examples
 description: Some practical examples on using the tar command to create and extract archives
 ---